ibm-cloud-docs/billing-usage/billing-faq.md

 ### Can I cancel my Subscription account before the end of my term commitment?
 {: #subs-cancel-early}

-Yes, you can cancel your account before your term expires, but note that the remainder of your total spending commitment is forfeited.
+Yes, you can cancel your account before your term expires, but note that the remainder of your total subscription amount is forfeited.

 ### What happens if I reach my spending commitment before my term ends?
 {: #subs-spend-before-term-end}